Top 10 Countries That Read the Most Books

 People of Hong Kong spend an average of 6 hours and 42 minutes per week, lagging behind Hungary and Saudi Arabia by 6 minutes.

 From January to March, 1,876 people were telephone interviewed by the Hong Kong Publishing Professional Society about their reading preferences.
-According to the findings, five hundred eighty-nine people reported not having read a physical book in the previous year.
-Two hundred eighty-six respondents to the interview admitted they never read printed books.
+According to the findings, 589 people reported not having read a physical book in the previous year while 286 respondents to the interview admitted they never read printed books.

 Lack of time and a preference for online reading were the main justifications.
 The poll indicated that the 1,300 interviewees, or 70% of the population, who read printed books did so on average for three hours per week, two books per month, and five books per year.